Ragunathan Rajkumar: Biography

 Rajkumar was born in Salem, Tamil Nadu, India in 1963.
 He graduated from Holy Cross Matriculation School in Salem in 1978, completed his Pre-University Course at Loyola College, Chennai in 1979, and received his B.E.
 (Hons) in Electronics and Communications Engineering from the University of Madras at the PSG College of Technology, Coimbatore in 1984.
 He subsequently received his M.S. and Ph.D. degrees in Electrical and Computer Engineering from Carnegie Mellon University in 1986 and 1989 respectively.
 He was a Research Staff Member at IBM Thomas J. Watson Research Center in Yorktown Heights, and then at the Software Engineering Institute at Carnegie Mellon University.
 He then became a faculty member in the Computer Science Department at Carnegie Mellon University before moving back to the Department of Electrical and Computer Engineering at Carnegie Mellon University.

 Awards

-Rajkumar was named a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) in 2012 for his contributions to predictable real-time systems and operating systems.
+Rajkumar was named a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) in 2012.
 He was picked to become a Member of the National Academy of Inventors (NAI) in 2016.
+In 2015, he was a co-winner of the IEEE Simon Ramo Medal.